chef/chef-web-docs/content/delivery_cli.md

 delivery local
 ==============

-Use the `local` subcommand to run a phase or stage of Chef Automate locally, based on settings in the `project.toml` file located in the project's `.delivery` directory.
+Use the `local` subcommand to run Delivery phase or stage on your local Chef Workstation installation, based on settings in the `project.toml` file located in the project's `.delivery` directory.

 Syntax
 ------